 The problem is majority of our society today vibrate at the level of fear.
-In the Map of Consciousness – by David Hawkins, fear is the fifth lowest level in the whole map of 17 levels.
-Not only that, fear is at an energy level of 100, which is quite a distance below 200, the first awakening point from being a sleepwalker.
-To be mired in fear means you are being held back from rising to the higher levels of Courage, Acceptance, Love, Joy, Peace, Enlightenment.
+To be mired in fear means you are being held back from rising to the higher levels of Courage, Acceptance, Love, Joy, Peace, and Enlightenment.
 As long as you entrench yourself off in the land of fear, you can’t reach the higher levels of consciousness.

 When you let your thoughts, feelings and decisions be driven by fear, you are reduced to a slave of fear.
 I have come across people whose lives are very centered on the theme of fear and it is a very disempowering state to be in.
 Their fear drives their thoughts, feelings, decisions and behaviors so much that their life has become a byproduct of fear, rather than their own desires.
 For example, someone who is scared of changes will become scared whenever there are changes in his/her life.
 He/she will scramble to maintain the status quo and protect the illusion of safety.
 He/she lives in reaction to fear, rather than proactively lead his/her life.
 As long as we’re just reacting to fear, we can’t be reaching our fullest potential.

 2. You Can Never Fully Run Away From Fear